All things are possible…

 “In Benedict Biscop CE Academy the curriculum is outstanding and exciting and is adapted extremely well to pupils interests.”
 (Ofsted 2012)

 The process of evaluation and assessment is continuous and is inseparable from the teaching and learning process.
 It provides the next steps for learning for your child and ensures that they make progress.
-We believe in assessment for learning.
+We believe in assessment for learning and this influences what children are taught and their planned next steps.

 The Academy broadly follows the National Curriculum, laid down by Parliament in the New National Curriculum 2014.
-It is made up of ten subjects.
+It is made up of ten subjects which we aim to teach through a theme and through cross-curricular links where possible.
 The core subjects are: English, Mathematics and Science.
 The foundation subjects are: Computing, History, Geography, Design, Art, Music and Physical Education.
-In addition the Academy provides Religious Education and a daily act of collective worship which is central to the life of the school.
+In addition, the Academy provides Religious Education and a daily act of collective worship which is central to the life of the school.
 Our Personal Development (Personal, Social, Health, Citizenship Education) curriculum is outstanding and children develop as responsible citizens.
-Mental Health and Well Being are given high priority with children taught to relax, regulate their own thinking and practise mindfulness.
+Mental Health and Well Being are given high priority with children taught to relax, regulate their own thinking and practice mindfulness.

-A recent development is Room2Talk – an area in school where children feel safe, share their worries and their concerns within a safe environment before situations escalate.
+- Room2Talk – is an area in school where children feel safe, share their worries and their concerns within a safe environment before situations escalate.

 Communication & Language